 The longest, southern segment runs between Barnegat and Forked River and has a cinder surface, although the trail is paved where it crosses roads.
 At this section's midpoint, the small town of Waretown offers a convenience store and drug store for refreshments.
 South of the community of Forked River, the trail passes the Oyster Creek Nuclear Generating Station—set for closure in 2019—and crosses the actual river on a converted railroad trestle.

-Farther north, another segment of trail is paved and runs between Dudley Park and Maryland Avenue in Berkeley Township.
+Farther north, another segment of trail is paved and runs between Dudley Park and Segle Avenue in Berkeley Township.
 The park, located at the southern edge of the township, offers swimming, picnic tables, a covered pavilion, playground and roller skating rink.

 The oldest trail segment runs through the borough of Beachwood, so it is unsurprising that the 1-mile long path is also known as the Beachwood Borough Trail.
 The paved trail spans the community, ending at the Toms River border in the north.